 About Tibial Shock (Peak Positive Acceleration of the Tibia)

-A higher risk of overuse injuries such as stress fractures has been linked to high Peak Tibial Shock and high loading rate during initial foot contact(8).
+A higher risk of overuse injuries such as stress fractures and MTSS (Medial tibial stress syndrome) or shin splints has been linked to high Peak Tibial Shock and high loading rate during initial foot contact(2).

 The TgForce impact sensor is a tool for monitoring tibial shock when running.
 Athletes and runners should consult a sports health professional for prevention and treatment of running injuries.

-Studies and articles about Peak Tibial Shock (Peak Positive Acceleration PPA, Peak Tibial Acceleration), gait retraining, transition to minimalist and implications:
+Studies and articles about Peak Tibial Shock (Peak Positive Acceleration PPA, Peak Tibial Acceleration), gait retraining and implications: